 Flower: Flowers are reddish-purple, with five petals, arranged in panicles in the upper leaf axils.

-Seeds/Fruit: The fruit is composed of four prickly nutlets each about 1/3 inch long (Whitson et al. 1996)
+Seeds/Fruit: The fruit is composed of four prickly nutlets each about 1/3 in long (Whitson et al. 1996)

-Leaves: Leaves are alternate, 1-12 inches long, 1-3 inches wide, rough, hairy, and lacking teeth or lobes (Whitson et al. 1996).
+Leaves: Leaves are alternate, 1-12 in long, 1-3 in wide, rough, hairy, and lacking teeth or lobes (Whitson et al. 1996).
 Basal leaves are elliptical to oblanceolate and tapered at the base.

 Stems: Houndstongue produces a single flowering stem.
 The stem is erect, stout, heavy, 1 1/2-3 ft tall and usually branched above.